-In general, a vehicle registration requires fees to be paid to the local municipality (City of Manchester) and fees due to the State of New Hampshire Division of Motor Vehicles (DMV).
-Because the City is a municipal agent, in most cases the combined fees can be paid directly to the City at the same time, saving customers a separate trip to a State DMV office.
+Vehicle registration requires fees to be paid to the local municipality (City of Manchester) and to the State of New Hampshire Division of Motor Vehicles (DMV).
+As an Agent of the NH DMV, in most cases the full registration cost can be paid directly to the City, eliminating the need for a separate trip to the State to complete the registration.

 City of Manchester, NH Registration Permit Fees

-In addition to the Permit Fee, there are several fees authorized by State Statute with the approval of the Board of Mayor and Aldermen (BMA).
-Those fees are:
+Other fess authorized under State Statute and approval by the Board of Mayor and Aldermen (BMA).

-- Town Clerk (TC) This fee covers the general administrative costs of preparing an auto registration permit.
-The fee is $2.00, charged for every vehicle registration.
+- Town Clerk (TC) - $2.00: Administrative costs of preparing an auto registration permit.

-- Title Application (TA) This fee covers the general administrative costs of “preparation, examination, record-keeping and filing” of a title application.
-The fee is $2.00 and is charged upon the initial registration of a vehicle requiring a title.
+- Title Application (TA) - $2.00: For the “preparation, examination, record-keeping and filing” of a title application.

-- Municipal Transportation Improvement (MTI) A $5.00 fee per vehicle is charged and the money is set-aside in a municipal transportation improvement fund, which is used exclusively for improvement to the local and regional transportation system.
+- Municipal Transportation Improvement (MTI) - $5.00: Charged and set-aside in a municipal transportation improvement fund, which is used exclusively for improvement to the local and regional transportation system.
 This system includes “roads, bridges, bicycle and pedestrian facilities, parking and intermodal facilities and public transportation.”
 The BMA adopted this fee on June 2, 1998 with an effective date of July 1, 1998.

-- Parking Trust Fund (PTF) All fees collected shall be used for the construction, operation and maintenance of public parking facilities.
-This fee is set-aside in a dedicated fund.
-The maximum fee per vehicle is $2.00 as established by City Ordinance.
+- Parking Trust Fund (PTF) - $2.00: Collected and used for the construction, operation and maintenance of public parking facilities.
 The Parking Trust Fund was adopted on June 2, 2003 and was effective July 1, 2003.

-- Data Processing Fee (DPF) This fee was authorized by the BMA on May 6, 2014, effective August 1, 2014.
-This fee applies to renewals only and helps to cover cost involved with renewal data management.
+- Data Processing Fee (DPF) - $1.00: This fee applies to renewals only and helps to cover cost involved with renewal data management.
 This includes electronic State and local renewal data files, management of paper renewal notices, registration renewals, envelopes, postage and related costs.
 The DPF also covers all data processing involved to ensure accurate and timely renewal processing, problem resolution, and secure data destruction.
+This fee was authorized by the BMA on May 6, 2014, effective August 1, 2014.

 State of New Hampshire Registration Fees